How to Keep Sublimation from Fading

 Sublimation has become a popular form of printing technique especially when it comes to T-shirt printing.
 Many opt for the technique because it is simple, straightforward, and long-lasting.
 One of the major reasons why individuals and businesses alike opt for the sublimation printing technique is that sublimation dyes can last for years.

 Yes, years!
 But like all other inks, they have certain limits.
 When exposed to certain environments, chemicals, and conditions, they might begin to fade over time.
 Its bright and vivid colors begin to appear dull and blurry.
-So, the question is why and how one can prevent that from happening?
+So, the question is why and how to keep sublimation from fading?

 As a business, you don’t want to hear complaints from your customers.
 And as an individual, you would definitely wish for your customized prints to stay for as long as possible.
 So, whether you are a sublimation business owner or a hobbyist, this article will help you understand why sublimation fades and how you can prevent it from happening.
 So, continue reading to find out more.